Donald Kutyna: Air Force Space Command

+Awards and decorations

 Kutyna was a command pilot with more than 4,500 flying hours in 25 different fighters and bombers.
 His military awards and decorations include the Defense Distinguished Service Medal with oak leaf cluster, Air Force Distinguished Service Medal, Legion of Merit with oak leaf cluster, Distinguished Flying Cross with oak leaf cluster, Air Medal with eight oak leaf clusters, and Air Force Commendation Medal with two oak leaf clusters.